aqsa-stats/AtliqMart-Supply-Chain-Analytics/README.md

 ```
 ## 10.Demo Video
 - The demo video includes:
-- Introduction to AtliqMart’s business challenge
+- Introduction to AtliQMart’s business challenge
 - Explanation of data pipeline (automation + AI spreadsheet + database)
 - Dashboard walkthrough with insights
 - Business value of the solution